fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/03_characters.md

 ## character types

-Characters are stored as small integers.
-The simplest encoding - ASCII occupies numbers 0 - 127 but encodes only latin letters, digits, simplest math symbols and some control (line break, tabs, space, etc).
+Characters are stored as numbers (integers).
+The simplest encoding (ASCII) occupies numbers 0 - 127 but encodes only latin letters, digits, simplest math symbols and some control (line break, tabs, space, etc).
 Multiple different encodings have been created (UTF-8, UTF-16, UTF-32, Unicode) to support other alphabets and more complex symbols.
 Obviously they require larger integers.

 - `signed char` - signed 8-bit (or larger) integer
 - `unsigned char` - unsigned 8-bit (or larger) integer